 In the end, the whole thing turned into a week-long road trip, with a 4-year-old and a 9-month-old in tow.
 Looking back I must say it was one of the best travel ideas we’ve had!
-I have a post about our recommendations from the places visited lined up, too.

 Obviously, we were (and maybe still are 🙂 ) typical road trip rookies.
 As such, we are guilty of making mistakes that could have been easily avoided.
 As expected, it turned out that going on a road trip with small kids is nothing like traveling as a couple!
-Realizing that, right after we came back, I’ve put together a list of tips to remember for the next time we go.
+Realizing that, right after we came back, I’ve put together a list of tips to remember the next time we go.
 And I thought to myself, why not share them here?
 Maybe it will make someone’s vacation better!

 1. Re-think the way you pack.

 All your belongings will be stored inside a car.
-And you probably won’t stop anywhere to stay longer than 2-3 nights.
-I mean, it’s a road trip, you’re bound to spend a huge chunk of your time in your car 😉 We struggled a lot because we packed as if we were going to stay in one place for the whole week – all our clothes and shoes went inside one big bag.
+And you probably won’t stop anywhere for longer than 2-3 nights.
+I mean, it’s a road trip, you’re bound to spend a huge chunk of your time in your car 😉 We’d struggled a lot because we packed as if we were going to stay in one place for the whole week – all our clothes and shoes went inside one big bag.
 Now imagine that: you arrive at your hotel late and your kids want to sleep.
 You open your 130-liter bag and try to find your baby’s sleeping suit.
-Then in the morning, you try to fish out change of clothes for everyone.
+Then in the morning, you try to fish out a change of clothes for everyone.
 We were ending up with heaps of mixed stuff spread everywhere, not able to locate the most basic items.

 Once we got back, we sat and thought about it.
 There had to be a better way to pack.
 We came up with two ideas: